Harry Benson Scottish, b. 1929

 Biography

-Benson received the LUCIE Award for Lifetime Achievement in Photography, the AMERICAN PHOTO Magazine Award, the Lifetime Achievement Award from the Scottish Press Photographers Association, and he has received the Leica Medal of Excellence twice.
+He has received the Lucie Award for Lifetime Achievement, the American Photo Magazine Award, a lifetime achievement honor from the Scottish Press Photographers Association, and the Leica Medal of Excellence on two occasions.

-Benson has had more than forty one-man exhibitions of his photographs in the United States and Europe including retrospectives of his work at the Scottish National Portrait Gallery, Edinburgh; the Smithsonian National Portrait Gallery, Washington, D.C.; and at Kelvingrove Museum of Art, Glasgow.
-His work remains in the permanent collections of each of these museums and other institutions.
+Benson has held dozens of solo exhibitions in both the United States and Europe.
+Notably, retrospectives of his work have been presented at the Scottish National Portrait Gallery in Edinburgh, the Smithsonian National Portrait Gallery in Washington, D.C., and the Kelvingrove Museum of Art in Glasgow.
+His work forms part of the permanent collections of these museums and other institutions.

 Works